Trigger finger is a common condition that causes pain, stiffness, and loss of mobility in the affected digit.

 We’ve based these selections on ease of use, the level of support provided, price, and overall customer satisfaction.

-The Original MedicHelp Trigger Finger Splint is a four-finger splint, meaning it is designed to be worn on the index, middle, ring, and pinky fingers.
+Dr. Frederick’s Original Trigger Finger Splint is a three-finger splint, meaning it is designed to be worn on the index, middle, and ring fingers.

-It is constructed from lightweight foam and features a flexible aluminium plate that can be bent to conform to the injured digit.
+It is constructed from stretchy fabric and features a flexible aluminium plate that can be bent to conform to the injured digit.

-The Original MedicHelp Trigger Finger Splint’s non-bulky design allows it to be worn comfortably during the day, while sleeping, or under gloves.
+Dr. Frederick’s Original Trigger Finger Splint non-bulky design allows it to be worn comfortably during the day, while sleeping, or under gloves.

-Despite its malleability, the Original MedicHelp Trigger Finger Splint does a good job stabilizing the injured finger.
+Despite its malleability, Dr Frederick’s Original Trigger Finger Splint does a good job stabilizing the injured finger.

 Some customers, however, have complained that the Velcro strips don’t grip very well – especially with repeated wearings.

-In terms of price, though, the MedicHelp Trigger Finger Splint is one of the more budget-friendly options on our list.
+In terms of price, though, Dr. Frederick’s Original Trigger Finger Splint is one of the more budget-friendly options on our list.

 Even better, the product is backed by a 100-per cent customer satisfaction guarantee, so you can always try it out and return it for a full refund if it doesn’t work for you.

-Pros: Breathable, lightweight foam construction, innovative adjustable design, non-bulky, backed by a 100-per cent customer satisfaction guarantee
+Pros: Pack of two, non-bulky, backed by a 100-per cent customer satisfaction guarantee

 Unlike the other splints on our list, Oval 8 Finger Splints feature no adjustment straps.